Looking for sensory-friendly places to visit in Brisbane? We’ve listed plenty of fun and sensory-sensitive places in this article!

 Art play dates

 Children are such creative young minds with lots of colourful ideas, so why not encourage it!
-Art play dates are run at QAGOMA in Brisbane city.
-Sessions are scheduled fortnightly on Tuesdays from March to May 2022.
+Art play dates are run at QAGOMA in Brisbane City.
+Sessions are scheduled on selected Tuesdays.
 This event is run for 1- to 3-year-olds so it’s perfect for your excited tots!
 Each session includes a tour focusing on a sensory experience, with song and dance included to encourage children.
-This event is ticketed so be sure to book in advance!
+This event is ticketed so be sure to book in advance here!

 QAGOMA also runs low-sensory days throughout the year, where lights and sounds are lowered.
 For “any day” visits, the gallery is usually much quieter after 2pm.